 I typically retweet many of my older posts (daily) to see if I can get some traction on older content that I had.
-Usually this only constitutes a bump of 10-20 readers a day, however, last week one of my older posts got picked up by a Twitter heavy weight who retweeted it and suddenly I received over 100 readers from Twitter.
+Usually, this only constitutes a bump of 10-20 readers a day.
+However, last week, one of my older posts got picked up by a Twitter heavyweight who retweeted it, and suddenly I received over 100 readers from Twitter.

 I continue to grow readership slowly on all fronts, we shall see how best to keep bringing older posts to the forefront (like the one in this post) Financial Time Machine List, which is simply me lamenting some bad financial decisions I made as a young man.